chepri/objective-c-style-guide/README.md

-# The official raywenderlich.com Objective-C style guide.
+# The official Chepri Objective-C style guide.

-This style guide outlines the coding conventions for raywenderlich.com.
+This style guide outlines the coding conventions for Chepri.

 ## Introduction